dimitri-yatsenko/datajoint-book/book/20-concepts/02-relational.md

 What would the rules be for forming this result?
 What will be the cardinality (number of tuples) of the result?

 3. Imagine that we decide to remove the domain `Species` from the relation `Clinic-Species-Treatment`, producing a new binary relation `Clinic-Treatment`.
 How will the number of tuples be affected?
-What will be the
 What would be the rules for this operation?
 How would the cardinality (number of elements) change in the result?

+4. Consider a scientific workflow you know well.
+Identify where relational database principles would help:
+   - What entities exist and how are they related?
+   - What constraints would prevent invalid data?
+   - What queries would you need to answer scientific questions?
+   - Where would traditional relational databases fall short?